QuantLet/ARR/README.md

 systems dependence, analyze the age effect and study the relationship between the research expertise areas and the ranking performance.

-## Acknowledgement
+## Acknowledgements

-Financial support from the German Research Foundation (DFG) via Collaborative Research Center 649 îEconomic Riskî and International Research Training Group 1792 îHigh Dimensional Non Stationary Time Seriesî, Humboldt-Universit‰t zu Berlin, is gratefully acknowledged.
+Financial support from the German Research Foundation (DFG) via Collaborative Research Center 649 ‚ÄùEconomic Risk‚Äù and International Research Training Group 1792 ‚ÄùHigh Dimensional Non Stationary Time Series‚Äù, Humboldt-Universit√§t zu Berlin, is gratefully acknowledged.
 We are thankful for the research assistance provided by Marius Sterling.